Mortgages for Teachers Ireland

-ICS came into the market of homeloans a couple if months ago and have disrupted the marketplace with their lending criteria.
+ICS came into the market of homeloans in Ireland a couple of months ago and have disrupted the marketplace with their lending criteria.

 Where they are going to make a big difference is how they view Teachers income and in fact all Civil/ Public Servants income.

-ICS will calculate the lending figure for Civil/ Public servants based on 2 points up on your pay scale.
+ICS will calculate the lending figure for Teachers or Civil/ Public servants based on 2 points up on your pay scale.

 ICS Mortgages is a 150-year-old brand that was originally established to service the needs of the Public Sector.
 So, they are going back to their roots.